-ESAC's findings show that 61 million Canadians are playing video games, but the number has only increased by 2% even with the Covid-19 pandemic keeping people at home more often.
+ESAC’s findings show that 61% of Canadians are playing video games, but the number has only increased by 2% even with the Covid-19 pandemic keeping people at home more often.
 Although lockdowns have not made many people turn to video games for entertainment, those who already play games reported playing more — 58% of adults and 80% of teens increased their game time, with 65% and 78% respectively claiming that this particular hobby made stay-at-home orders easier.

 (This finding follows on the heels of a psychological study conducted at Oxford, which found people who play Animal Crossing: New Horizons for a substantial period each day reported better mental wellbeing.)

 Forty-four percent of parent gamers played games with their kids more often when stuck at home, ESAC reports.
 Meanwhile 43% of adults and 70% of teens reported that gaming made it easier to stay in touch with friends and family.

 The gender divide among those polled who deemed themselves “gamers” is split perfectly at 50% male and 50% female (no numbers were provided for gender-nonconforming respondents).
 In terms of age, a whopping 89% of kids (age 6-17) play games, and 61% of adults aged 18-65; the average age for a Canadian gamer is 34.
 The biggest provincial population of gamers is Saskatchewan, where 68% of adults play video games, while Quebec had the lowest at 57%.